freekrai/freekrai.github.io/_posts/2017-06-27-samsung-will-reportedly-release-note-7-fandom-edition-soon.md

 > Samsung continues to deal with the fallout from its exploding Note 7 devices.
 The company has been sued for the problem, and has issued short-term fixes, apologies and a hurried recall to try and contain the damage to its brand.
 Apparently it's working, as the Galaxy S8 has gotten a record number of pre-orders despite the issues of its predecessor.
 >
 > Now Samsung is looking to sweeten Note 7 lovers up with the Galaxy Note 7 "Fandom Edition."
 According to the Wall Street Journal, this FE model will be a refurbished Note 7 with upgraded components.

+Why won't they just let the Note 7 die?